 Benefits of Infant Speech Pathology for Feeding Issues

-There are a number of benefit for infants with feeding problems who undergo speech therapy, including:
+There are a number of benefits for infants with feeding difficulties who participate in speech therapy, including:

 - Weight gain

 - Improved swallowing function